Directional complexity and entropy for lift mappings: Abstract

 \section{Abstract}

 We introduce and study the notion of a directional complexity and entropy for maps of degree $1$ on the circle.
 For piecewise affine Markov maps we use symbolic dynamics to relate this complexity to the symbolic complexity.
 We apply a combinatorial machinery to obtain exact formulas for the directional entropy, to find the maximal directional entropy, and to show that it equals the topological entropy of the map.
+AMS classification 37E10, 37E45.
+Keywords: Rotation interval; Space-time window; Directional complexity; Directional entropy